Skip to content

 0 m2

-This estimate is based on skirting and the doors/windows you tell us about.
+This estimate is based on two coats of paint and the skirting and the doors/windows you told us about.
 1 litre should cover 2-3 doors or 20m of skirting.

 For this area, we suggest would be adequate.